Falenbayu/Python/README.md

 # Hi there <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="30px"> I'm Falen🧑🏻

 <p align="justify">
-  I am a student with a Data Science specialization and I have passionate about Big Data, Artificial Intelligence, Machine Learning, and Natural Language Processing.
-I have been in several training programs in an internship or boot camp that focus on the field of Data Science.
+  I am a student with a Data Analyst specialization and I have passionate about Big Data, Artificial Intelligence, Machine Learning, and Natural Language Processing.
+I have been in several training programs in an internship or boot camp that focus on the field of Data Analyst and Data Scientiest.
 </p>

 <!-- ## 👁‍🗨 Visitors Count -->